libp2p/docs/content/concepts/transports/webrtc.md

 <!-- TO ADD DIAGRAM -->

-### WebRTC W3C (Hole punching to achieve Browser-to-Browser connectivity)
+### WebRTC private-to-private

 Thanks to js-libp2p and rust-libp2p (complied to Wasm), libp2p can run in the browser environment.
 However, browsers impose certain restrictions on application code (such as libp2p browser nodes).
 Applications are sandboxed and face constraints on security and networking.
 For instance, browsers do not permit direct access to raw network sockets.
 Additionally, it's a sure bet that libp2p browser nodes will be behind a NAT/firewall.
-Due to these restrictions, browser nodes cannot listen for incoming connections, and as a result, they cannot communicate with other browser nodes.
+Due to these restrictions, browser nodes cannot listen for incoming connections (nor dial TCP and QUIC connections) and as a result, they cannot communicate with other browser nodes.

-Thankfully, libp2p solves this problem and enables browser node to browser node connectivity by supporting a transport called WebRTC W3C.
+Thankfully, libp2p solves this problem and enables browser node to browser node connectivity by supporting a transport called WebRTC private-to-private.

 {{< alert icon="" context="info">}}
+This WebRTC solution enables connectivity between two privates nodes i.e. nodes behind a NAT / firewall.
+People usually run their browsers in home or corporate networks.
+These networks are almost always behind a NAT and thus private.
-Due to the restrictions mentioned above, libp2p browser nodes are private nodes (meaning they cannot be dialed from outside of their local network).
+As a result, libp2p browser nodes in such networks are private nodes (meaning they cannot be dialed from outside of their local network).
-However, in principle, this use case can be thought of not just as browser-to-browser but private node to private node.
-This WebRTC solution enables connectivity between two non-browser nodes behind a NAT / firewall as well
+Thus, this WebRTC private node to private node connectivity enables the vast majority of private browser nodes to connect with one another.
 {{< /alert >}}

 #### Transport Internals

-The libp2p WebRTC W3C transport is enabled by supporting the [W3C defined](https://w3c.github.io/webrtc-pc/#introduction) `RTCPeerConnection` API.
+The libp2p WebRTC private-to-private transport is enabled by supporting the [W3C defined](https://w3c.github.io/webrtc-pc/#introduction) `RTCPeerConnection` API.
 This core API enables p2p connectivity and provides methods for establishing connections and transferring streams of data between peers.
-Running instances of libp2p that support this transport will have `/webrtc-w3c` in their multiaddr.
+Running instances of libp2p that support this transport will have `/webrtc-private-to-private` in their multiaddr.

 However, there's more to p2p connections than what `RTCPeerConnection` provides.
 Crucially, signaling isn't built into the WebRTC API.
 {{< alert icon="" context="info">}}
 Signaling is the process of coordinating communication and exchanging metadata about the communication (i.e. initializing, closing, or reporting errors about connections).
 {{< /alert >}}

-For this transport, libp2p supports its own signaling protocol which has the protocol id: `webrtc-w3c-signaling`.
+For this transport, libp2p supports its own signaling protocol which has the protocol id: `webrtc-signaling`.

-#### How browser-to-browser connectivity works
+#### How private-to-private connectivity works

 <!-- TO ADD DIAGRAM -->